Skip to content

 Okay, so you’ve probably heard the term “cash flow” thrown around a lot when talking about businesses.
 But what about levered cash flow?
 Essentially, it’s the money a company has left over for its equity holders after it’s paid off all its debt obligations.
 Think of it like this: the company makes money, pays its bills (including those big debt payments), and whatever is left is what’s actually available to be reinvested back into the business, paid out as dividends, or used for other cool stuff that benefits the owners.
 Understanding this is crucial because it gives you a much clearer picture of a company’s true financial health than just looking at revenue or even net income.
 High revenue doesn’t mean anything if a company is drowning in debt and has no money left at the end of the day.
 It’s a vital metric when determining the value of a business during mergers and acquisitions.
 The application in corporate finance should also be the main priority for financial analysts.
 We’ll dive into how to calculate this and why it matters for investors and the general public.

-See also Price To Free Cash Flow
+See also Cash Flow Worksheet

 Table of Contents